Updated June 2, 2026

 The metrics that correlate with business outcomes are: inbound inquiries that mention content (someone reached out after reading a specific piece), deal-assist attribution (content that accelerated or influenced a deal in process), speaking invitations received, journalist and media requests, and partnership or acquisition interest.
 These are harder to track but they're the ones that justify the investment.

-CMI's B2B Content Marketing 2025 report found 49% of B2B marketers now directly attribute revenue to content marketing.
-That attribution is only possible if you track the right metrics.
+Attribution is only possible if you track the right metrics — and many B2B marketers report that attributing revenue and ROI to content remains one of their hardest measurement challenges.
 The practical approach: ask every new inbound inquiry "how did you first encounter my work?" and tag the responses.
 Over 6-12 months, patterns emerge that reveal which content channels and formats are actually driving commercial activity.

 Mistake 5: Ignoring AI Search Optimization (AEO)

 The most urgent mistake executives are making right now: publishing content without structuring it for AI answer engine citation.
-AI Overviews now appear on 47% of all Google searches (SparkToro, 2025) and generate an 83% zero-click rate on queries they answer — meaning more than four out of five people who see an AI overview never visit the underlying sources.
-With 40% of B2B buyers starting research with AI tools (6sense, 2025), executives who aren't optimized for AI citation are invisible to a rapidly growing segment of their market.
+AI Overviews now appear on a large and growing share of Google searches and generate roughly an 83% zero-click rate on queries they answer — meaning the majority of people who see an AI overview never visit the underlying sources.
+And a large majority of B2B buyers now use AI tools to synthesize their research and narrow vendor shortlists, so executives who aren't optimized for AI citation are increasingly invisible to a rapidly growing segment of their market.

-AEO is distinct from traditional SEO.
-It requires structuring content in direct question-and-answer format, using FAQPage schema markup so search engines can parse your content as authoritative answers, building citation density through internal linking and consistent terminology, and publishing across multiple channels so AI systems encounter your perspective repeatedly in their training data.
+AEO is distinct from traditional SEO — and increasingly, the AEO vs GEO distinction matters too: Answer Engine Optimization targets structured, citeable answers in tools like Perplexity and ChatGPT, while generative engine optimization (GEO) focuses on how language models synthesize and surface content.
+Both require structuring content in direct question-and-answer format, using FAQPage schema markup so search engines can parse your content as authoritative answers, and building citation density through internal linking and consistent terminology.
 Executives who ignore AEO are building authority for a search paradigm that is being replaced — the link-click model — while ceding the new paradigm to competitors who understand it.

-The good news: AEO is a first-mover advantage right now.
-Most executives haven't structured their content for AI citation.
-The ones who do it in 2026 will dominate their category's AI search footprint for years before the market catches up.
+The good news: AEO is still a first-mover advantage right now.
+Most executives haven't structured their content for AI citation, so those who do it early can build a meaningful lead in their category's AI search footprint before the market catches up.